Posted on 29 March 2019

 How do I curate a show with multiple artists?
 Or, what if I want to play on the same show as my friends?

 Each artist should create their own unique Performer profile, as outlined above in the FAQ section “I want to perform in Make Music New York.
 What do I do?”
 This is important, because we need individual artist information to properly market your concert!
 Then, each of the musicians can individually match themselves to the same host venue location in different time slots.
 If the entire program has a particular theme or title, include that in the venue’s description box.

 What will MMNY do to help promote my concert?

-At the same time, we are counting on musicians and locations to promote their own shows, in all the ways that they normally would — sending out email blasts, putting notices on websites, calling up all of their friends, etc. Everyone who signs up on our matchmaking website describes what they will do for promotion.
+At the same time, we count on musicians and venues to promote their own shows in any and all ways that make sense — sending out email blasts, putting notices on websites, calling up all of their friends, etc. Everyone who signs up to participate on our matchmaking website are given the chance to describe what they will do for promotion.

-What if my ensemble signs up now, and has to back out later?
+What if I sign up now to perform, and have to back out later?

-Once your event is confirmed by your chosen location and by Make Music New York, we will block off your spot and pay for your permits.
-We are counting on you to perform!
-If you do need to cancel, it is your responsibility to find another performer to take your spot.
-Please let the location – and us – know about all program changes ASAP.
+As a performer, once your event is confirmed by your chosen host venue and by Make Music New York, we will reserve your performance slot and pay for your permits, so we are counting on you to perform!
+If you do need to cancel, we ask that you find another performer to take your spot.
+Please also let your host venue – and us – know about all program changes ASAP.

 Can I charge admission for a Make Music New York concert?

 All Make Music New York concerts are free, outdoors, and open to the public.